miletovaa/metabolomics_lab_sop/README.md

 Given template is a general maximalistic structure, framework, with default configuration files, example scripts and placeholders to cover a wide range of potential use cases and make it instantly usable for various projects.

 After cloning the repository, review the template structure and files to ensure they align with the specific goals and requirements of your project.
-Make any necessary adjustments to the configuration files, environment settings, and project structure to suit your needs.
+Make any necessary adjustments to suit your needs: .env, params.yml, .vscode/extensions.json, etc.

 The repository may *(and most probably will)* contain files and folders that are not relevant to your specific needs.
 Remove any unnecessary files and folders to keep the repository clean and focused on your project.